DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - CM helps ensure that systems are deployed in a secure, consistent state and that they stay in a secure, consistent state throughout their lifecycle
 - **Provisioning**: taking a particular config baseline, making additional or modified copies, and placing those copies into the environment in which they belong; refers to installing and configuring the operating system and needed apps on new systems
     - new systems should be configured to reduce vulnerabilities introduced via default configurations; the key is to harden a system based on intended useage
-- **Hardening a system**: process of applying security configurations, and locking down various hardware, communications systems, software (e.g. OS, web/app server, apps etc); normally performed based on industry guidelines and benchmarks like the Center for Internet Security ⚖️(CIS);
+- **Hardening a system**: process of applying security configurations, and locking down various hardware, communications systems, software (e.g. OS, web/app server, apps etc); normally performed based on industry guidelines and benchmarks like the Center for Internet Security ⚖️(CIS); The CIS benchmarks provide a useful security standard and baseline to assess systems against or to configure them to.
+Organizations can adapt and modify the baseline to meet their specific needs while speeding up deployment by using an accepted industry standard.
     - makes it more secure than the default configuration and includes the following:
         - 🎈disable all unused services
         - 🎈close all unused logical ports